csev/py4inf/README.md

 * Italian - (Need link)
 * Korean - (Need link)

+Feel free to send me a link (or just edit this page and send me a Pull Request).

 You can use any technology you like LaTeX, Google Docs, WikiBook or whatever you choose.

 If you can figure out LaTeX, the easiest way to translate the book is to fork